-In my research, I focus on performance trade-offs associated with using different ways of organizing human capital in the context of human resource allocation and knowledge production.
-In my dissertation, I look at how the use of algorithms or new forms of organizing (such as "bossless" forms) shape coordination among members and knowledge integration within organizations.
-I use a variety of methodologies involving econometric analysis of large datasets, and computational modeling in my research.
+In my research, I focus on performance trade-offs associated with using technologies and novel organizational forms in the context of human resource allocation and knowledge production.
+My current work looks at how technologies (such as AI, algorithms, and surgical robots) shape various organizational outcomes such as innovation and worker participation.
+I use a variety of methodologies involving econometric analysis of large datasets and computational modeling in my research.

 Prior to my doctoral studies, I have worked in various industry sectors, ranging from software to retail to automotive manufacturing.
 I hold an undergraduate degree in Computer Science Engineering from the University of Pune, and an MBA from the Indian Institute of Management Calcutta.

 When not working, I enjoy attending classical music and Jazz concerts, and reading philosophy and history.
 I am also an avid trivia buff (a big Jeopardy! fan).